 Total War: Three Kingdoms is much more than that though.
 It's easily one of the best entries in the series, drawing on the Romance of the Three Kingdoms period for flavor that makes every battle, every conquest, every tense diplomatic give-and-take feel more meaningful than it has in the past.
 How?
 By making characters the center of every decision.
 It worked for XCOM, it worked for Crusader Kings II, and now it's made Three Kingdoms an instant classic as well.

 Though hey, if you're dead set on sending oversized bats into a unit of charging dinosaurs?
 Those Warhammer games are great too.

 Destiny 2 had a rough start.
 The base game was fun and addicting, but light on content.
 Then Bungie's efforts to add to it went awry, with both the first-year Curse of Osiris and Warmind expansions falling flat.

 But 2018's Forsaken expansion told a more gripping story than any of Destiny 2's prior efforts, and once through the door it was easy to notice how much Bungie had reworked since release.
 Weapons now dropped with randomized specs, the Crucible bumped up to 6 versus 6, so-called "Powerful” gear was easier to find each week.
 The situation's improved even more since, with the second-year Season of the Forge, Season of the Drifter, and Season of Opulence all adding unique end-game activities that give the hobbyist players more than enough to come back for each week.

-Freed from Activision, it seems like Bungie's finally been able to give Destiny 2 some longevity—and with 2019's Shadowkeep expansion set to move the game to Steam and add a free-to-play base version, expect another uptick in interest come September.
+Freed from Activision, it seems like Bungie's finally been able to give Destiny 2 some longevity—and 2019's Shadowkeep expansion and Steam migration gave the game another huge jolt.

 Final Fantasy XIV